debayangg/koinx-assignment/README.md

    ```

 3. **Configure Environment Variables:**
-   Create a `.env` file in the root directory and add the necessary environment variables, including database connection details.
+   Create a `.env` file in the root directory and add the necessary environment variables, including database connection details or change mongodbURI in `src/db/connection.js` to your local mongo server.

 4. **Start the server:**
    ```bash